• Skip to main content

 Okra

-Okra, or ladies fingers, is a green vegetable, actually a seed pod, originating in Africa and South Asia.
-Today it is grown in many tropical countries and available in most places.
-It has a slimy interior, reminiscent of the natto.
-Great taste and texture.
+Okra, or ladies fingers, is a green vegetable.
+Actually, a seedpod originating in Africa and South Asia.
+Today, many tropical countries produce okra, and it is available in most places.
+It has a slimy interior, reminiscent of natto—great taste and texture.

 Add an egg and mix…

-Rounding things out, a poached egg.
+Rounding things out, a poached egg tops the cold soba noodle salad.
+More accurately, this is an onsen egg.
+Onsen eggs are slowly poached in the shell.
 You can’t go wrong with a poached egg!

-Before eating this soba salad, mix it all together…
+Before eating this soba noodle salad, mix it all together…

 Servings: 4 people